Police Officer- BLE Certified

-Perform general law enforcement work in order to preserve public peace and order; to protect lives, property and rights of the public, and to enforce the laws, and to diminish crime and provide a safe environment in the Town of Smithfield.
+Under direct supervision, this position performs general law enforcement work in order to preserve public peace and order; to protect lives, property, and rights of the public; and to enforce the laws; and to diminish crime and provide a safe environment in the Town of Smithfield.
 Work involves patrolling of Town to deter crime or apprehend and/or arrest violators or suspects; responding to calls for law enforcement assistance and gathering information for criminal investigations.
 The employee is subject to the usual hazards of law enforcement work.
 Performs related work as required.

 - Secures crime scenes.

 - Gathers information in criminal investigations by interviewing victims, witnesses and suspects; performs searches of people, vehicles and buildings; prepares investigative reports of findings, facts and related information; makes arrests and processes arrested suspects.

 - Detects and collects evidence and substances that provide the basis for probable cause for criminal acts; and testifies in court.